neurogears/CSIC-UMH-Workshop-2017/_worksheets/closed-loop.md

 * Create an object tracking workflow using `FindContours` and `BinaryRegionAnalysis`.
 * Insert a `SortBinaryRegions` transform.
 This operator will sort the list of objects by area, in order of largest to smallest.

 To calculate the distance between the two largest objects in every frame you will need to take into account some special cases.
 Specifically, there is the possibility that no object is detected, or that the two objects may be touching each other and will be detected as a single object.
-In order to perform this specific calculation we will develop a new operator.
+You can develop a new operator in order to perform this specific calculation.

 * Insert a `PythonTransform` operator.
 Change the `Script` property to the following code: